 Thermal testing of electrified components is a complex, but necessary task.
 With the advent of electrified powertrains and battery systems that require very narrow operating temperature ranges for highest efficiency, the ability to perform the aforementioned tests will be a growing priority.

-A FLUID CONDITIONING SYSTEM BUILT FOR AUTOMOTIVE
+A FLUID CONDITIONING TECHNOLOGY BUILT FOR AUTOMOTIVE

 Condition oil, coolant and/or ambient air in a test bench.